Ranjan3440/ToDo-App/README.md

-# ToDo-App
+# ToDo Application Backend

-# Todo-App Backend
+## Overview

-This project is a simple To-Do application backend built with Node.js and Express.
-It allows users to create, read, update, and delete to-do items.
+This is the backend for a ToDo application built with Node.js and Express.js.
+It provides a RESTful API to perform CRUD operations on ToDo items.

 ## Features